benthosdev/benthos-captain/README.md

 Benthos Captain is a Kubernetes Operator to orchestrate [Benthos](https://www.benthos.dev/) pipelines.

-This operator was created with [Operator SDK](https://sdk.operatorframework.io/)
+This operator has been created with [Operator SDK](https://sdk.operatorframework.io/)

 ## Build